madpsy/xpa125b_controller/README.md

 This project has grown arms and legs and is now a powerful tool way beyond its initial intended use.
 The most useful feature is providing multiple APIs on top of rigctl to allow integration into almost any custom software.

-+ Use any Yaesu radio with the amplifier (no WiFi required)
++ Interface any supported radio with any supported amplifier
-+ Use the Icom-705 via Bluetooth with the amplifier (no WiFi required)
-+ Use a SunSDR via EXT CTRL port with a level converter (no WiFi required)
-+ Use an Elecraft KX2/KX3 (no WiFi required)
-+ Use any Hamlib compatible radio with the amplifier (no WiFi required)
++ Use any Hamlib compatible radio with a supported amplifier
 + Provide a Web/REST/MQTT/Serial API interface to rigctl
-+ Allow automation via Node-RED to any hamlib compatible radio
++ Allow automation via Node-RED to any Hamlib compatible radio
++ Build a custom frontend to display frequency, operating mode PTT state
 + Expand to support other radios and amplifiers if desired

 # Bill of Materials